-While many Managing Agents, Bodies Corporate, and Homeowner’s Associations will try and initially deal with debts owed by trying to collect arrear levies themselves, not all cases can be handled without legal help or assistance from a partner that specialises in dealing with these challenges.
+While many Managing Agents, Bodies Corporate, and Homeowner’s Associations will try and initially deal with debts owed by trying to collect levies in arrears themselves, not all cases can be handled without legal help or assistance from a partner that specialises in dealing with these challenges.

 1. How does Stratafin determine what they are prepared to pay to the Body Corporate in respect of the arrear levy book?